-Professor Heffernan asks his graduate students to release their data and code to this website every time they publish a paper.
+Professor Heffernan asks his graduate students to release their data and code to this website every time they publish a paper (as long as the data is %100 anonymized; we do have data sets that include student open response data where a student could release personally identifiable information (PII) like this paper.
+For such paper you can ask for a legally binding contract that will require you do a few things like not attempting to look for PII and if you find it to tell me about it and delete it.)
 He believes that makes for good science.
 All papers after 2012 should have a publicly available link to get the data, but if that is not true, email all the authors, and myself, asking for the data.
 I am glad that researchers that I don't even know are starting to use these date sets and are writing their own papers. ( If you are writing a paper or know of a paper that uses assistments data please send me (Neil Heffernan) a citation!)

 With all this concern about student privacy, I liked this quote from Annie Murphy Paul "But there’s another potential danger regarding student data that is much less frequently noted: the possibility that it will sit unused, inaccessible to parents, educators, the general public—and students themselves. "